dceejay/RedMap/README.md

 Configuring that, setting up your tiles, and creating a **.map** file is way beyond the scope of this README so I will leave that as an exercise for the reader.
 Once set up you should have a cgi process you can run called `mapserv`, and a `.map` file that describes the layers available from the server.

-Create and edit these into an executeable file called **mapserv**, located in this node's directory, typically `~/.node-red/node_modules/node-red-contrib-web-worldmap/mapserv`, for example:
+Create and edit these into an executeable file called **mapserv.sh**, located in this node's directory, typically `~/.node-red/node_modules/node-red-contrib-web-worldmap/mapserv.sh`, for example:

     #! /bin/sh
     # set this to the path of your WMS map file (which in turn points to your tiles)